Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/27/22

+Karen Shekyan:
+- Made player get invincibility frames and get stunned upon taking damage.
+- Made player receive knockback from bullets and from contact damage.
+The latter must be fixed.

 Jonathan Shavit:
 - added a toggleable (on TAB press) expansion of the minimap
 - wrote an end screen and made it trigger when all enemies in the boss room are killed